Building a New Future for Mobile Money

 The rapid expansion of mobile money has not only facilitated easier and safer savings; it has also lifted roughly 2 percent of Kenyan households (some 194,000) out of extreme poverty and enabled about 185,000 women to move out of subsistence farming into business or sales occupations.
 Majority of these people are rural-based and lack the critical mass [population] that most financial institution looks at when setting up branches.

-In 2010, Musoni Kenya [‘Musoni’ consists of m for ‘mobile’ and the Swahili word usoni means ‘future’], a technology-driven micro finance organization began offering paperless, cashless financial services to low-income farmers and entrepreneurs in Kenya through mobile payments.
-Musoni is the first Microfinance Institution [MFI] in the world to offer a 100% mobile cashless, paperless and data-driven financial service, in terms of credit transaction.
+In 2010, Musoni Kenya [‘Musoni’ consists of m for ‘mobile’ and the Swahili word usoni means ‘future’], a technology-driven microfinance organization began offering cashless financial services to low-income populations in Kenya through mobile money payments.
+Musoni is the first Microfinance Institution [MFI] in the world to offer a 100% cashless and data-driven microcredit financial service.

 “By use of mobile money technology, we bring reliability, safety, and flexibility to the rural client,” Stanley Munyao, the CEO of Musoni Kenya told Rural Reporters.